It can be overwhelming for many consumers when top brands specializing in hair removal products have several versions to choose from.

 Quartz vs Non-Quartz

-Some of you may have seen “quartz” from other at-home IPL hair removal devices; in fact, several models of me Smooth IPL use quartz too.
-But what does it really mean?
+Some of you may have seen “quartz” from other at-home IPL hair removal devices; in fact, several models of

 The explanation is simple.